 The following is a detailed photo tutorial on how to make this dish.
 Scroll to the bottom of the post if you'd prefer to skip to the recipe!

 - Heat up some oil in a large pot, then add diced onion, leek, carrots, and garlic.
 Sweat the veggies for a few minutes until they begin to soften up, making sure to stir them occasionally.

 - Now stir in whiskey and thyme.
+Add the whiskey carefully and make sure your heat is low when you do so — there's always a risk of alcohol catching fire if it's too hot!
 Bring the liquid to a simmer and let it cook most of the alcohol cooks off.

 - Let everything simmer until the lentils are tender.

 - When the lentils have finished cooking, drain any excess liquid, then season them with some red wine vinegar and liquid smoke.

 - Stir in some thawed frozen peas, then add salt and pepper to taste.